fsfe/reuse-docs/spec.md

 Each `[[annotations]]` table represents an association of Copyright and Licensing Information to zero or more Covered Files.
 It has the following keys:

-- `path` (REQUIRED), a string or list of strings of paths relative to the `REUSE.toml` file's directory.
-Each path is a path to a Covered File with which to associate the table's Copyright and Licensing Information.
-A path MAY fail to resolve to a file in the Project.
-A path MAY use globbing.
+- `path` (REQUIRED), a string or list of strings representing paths.
+A path SHOULD resolve to one or more Covered Files relative to the `REUSE.toml` file's directory.
+A path MAY use globbing to match several Covered Files in a single expression.
 These are the globbing and matching rules:

   - `*` matches everything except slashes, including `.` prefixes.